micaharvey/micahSynth/README.md

 # micahSynth
 Software Synthesizer developed by Micah.
 It is a MIDI controlled 8 voice polyphonic soft synth.

+# Privacy Policy
+I do not collect any of your data from this app.
+You have complete privacy.

 Signal Flow:
 > OSC -> ADSR -> Filter